drhsqlite/fossil-mirror/www/globs.md

  * `ignore-glob`
  * `keep-glob`

+All may be [versioned, local, or global][settings].
+Use `fossil settings` to manage local and global settings, or a file in the repository's `.fossil-settings/` folder at the root of the tree named for each for versioned setting.

+  [settings]: /doc/trunk/www/settings.wiki

+Using versioned settings for these not only has the advantage that they are tracked in the repository just like the rest of your project, but you can more easily keep longer lists of more complicated glob patterns than would be practical in either local or global settings.

+The `ignore-glob` is an example of one setting that frequently grows to be an elaborate list of files that should be ignored by most commands.
+This is especially true when one (or more) IDEs are used in a project because each IDE has its own ideas of how and where to cache information that speeds up its browsing and building tasks but which need not be preserved in your project's history.

-### Commands that refer to GLOBs
+### Commands that Refer to Globs

-Many of the commands that respect the settings containing GLOBs have options to override some or all of the settings.
+Many of the commands that respect the settings containing globs have options to override some or all of the settings.
+These options are usually named to correspond to the setting they override, such as `--ignore` to override the `ignore-glob` setting.
+These commands are:

  * `add`
  * `addremove`